 Roughly halfway along the Hogback, the road passes Calf Creek Falls.
 Deep down in the canyon, the falls are split into the Upper and Lower Calf Creek Falls.

-The hike to the Lower Falls is one of the best hikes in the Grand Staircase Escalante National Monument.
+The hike to the Lower Falls is one of the best in the Grand Staircase-Escalante National Monument.

-The hike is 3 miles each way (6 miles in total) and leaves from the well-signed Lower Calf Creek Falls Trailhead ($5 per vehicle or free with America the Beautiful Pass).
+The hike is 3 miles each way (6 miles total) and departs from the well-signed Lower Calf Creek Falls Trailhead ($5 per vehicle or free with an America the Beautiful Pass).

-The trail runs beside Calf Creek as it winds along the bottom of the canyon.
+The trail runs alongside Calf Creek as it winds along the canyon floor.
 It’s a straightforward walk, although part of it is on sand.

 The Lower Calf Creek Falls is a slender 126-foot-high cascade that plunges into a lovely pool.
 It’s an excellent place for a refreshing dip, so bring your swimming gear.